terrimporter/rbcLClassifier/README.md

 # Introduction

 This repository contains training sets that can be used with the Ribosomal Database Project classifier (Wang et al., 2007) to taxonomically assign Eukaryote rbcL cpDNA sequences including plants.
 The latest release can be downloaded from https://github.com/terrimporter/rbcLClassifier/releases .
 The trained files ready to be used with the RDP Classifier are available as well as the original files used for training (a taxonomy file and a FASTA file) are available as 'version-ref'.
-A diatom-specific rbcL classifier is also available https://github.com/terrimporter/rbcLdiatomClassifier .
+A diatom-specific rbcL classifier is also available at https://github.com/terrimporter/rbcLdiatomClassifier .

 # How to cite